arbyste/jp-mining-note/docs/docs/index.md

     time or expertise to continue adding features to the note, but hopefully I can keep it functional.

+    Version 0.11.0.5 has been released alongside this fork.
+It resolves a bug that prevented pitch accent information from being displayed correctly after a recent AJTJapanese update.
+[Click here](updating.md) for instructions on updating.

     When Aquafina returns and resumes maintenance of the main project, I will close down this fork.
 The documentation for the original project can be found [here](https://aquafina-water-bottle.github.io/jp-mining-note/).